-Your cybersecurity is always important, but it’s especially crucial for small businesses that might interact with sensitive personal information like financial records.
-It’s important to keep this type of information safe, especially since small businesses are a favorite target of cybercriminals.
+Your cybersecurity is always important, but small businesses must interact with sensitive personal information like financial records.
+It’s important to keep this type of information safe, especially since small businesses are a favorite cybercriminal target.
 A secure firewall is the first step.

 Different firewall applications have different functions, and if you’re interested in learning more about what’s best for your small business or startup, we have got you covered.